 Figure 3: From left to right: adult male from Northumberland Co., Ontario, collected on 20 April 1984.
 CMN # 87461.
 The middle bird is an adult male from km 388 along Route de Caniapiscau, Quebec, collected on 22 June 1983.
 CMN # 80196.
 The rightmost bird is an adult male from Schefferville, Quebec, collected on 4 July 1977.
 CMN # 66106.

 Figure 4: Two examples of “Black-backed” American Robins, photographed in the southwest end of Ottawa, Ontario.
 Each April, I visit a small park near where I live.
-There is plenty of sumac in this area and the park is surrounded by damp woods with tangles and shrubby undergrowth.
+There is plenty of sumac in this damp wooded area, and it is loaded with tangles and shrubby undergrowth.
 I have seen two “Black-backed” here; one on 28 March 2016 (at left above) and the other on 6 April 2015 (at right).
 Both birds were loosely associating with the other robins in the flock and were extremely skittish while the others could care less that I was standing, partially hidden, within 20 m of them as they foraged.

 Thank you (once again) to Michel Gosselin of the Canadian Museum of Nature for kindly granting me access to the study skins.